Skip to main content

 Apply sunscreen: Prolonged exposure to the sun is seen to be one of the causes behind spider veins, because of this, it is recommended that you apply a sunscreen lotion with an SPF of at least 30 to avoid the condition.
 Applying sunscreen will also prevent skin cancer and the appearance of dark spots and wrinkles.

 Keep moving: Standing or sitting for too long can lead to blood circulation problems.
 So try not to maintain this posture for more than 30 minutes.
-Go for a walk whenever possible to ensure the blood flows smoothly in your legs.
+Go for a walk whenever possible to ensure the blood flows smoothly in your legs to prevent spider veins in Fairfax.

 Keep your legs elevated: Last, try to put your feet up to reduce pressure on your legs and push the blood back into your heart.
 Doing so will reduce the pressure on your veins and reduce the chances of them weakening or damaging.

-Some people choose to have their spider veins treated by a medical professional and the first step will be a proper diagnosis.
+For those who choose to have their spider veins treated by a medical professional the first step will be a proper diagnosis.
 In such cases, if there is venous insufficiency in patients with spider veins, treatments for the veins are unlikely to provide permanent results, thus, a physician must examine the patient carefully before beginning any treatment plan.

 However, if the diagnosis by a physician is that the patient does not have venous insufficiency, then the problem with spider veins is simply seen as a cosmetic problem.
 Treatment in such cases usually involves sclerotherapy or Excel V laser therapy.

 Sclerotherapy is a process by which a medical professional injects an irritant solution or concentrated saline solution directly into the patient’s vein.
 This injection causes the spider vein to disappear within six weeks.
-The procedure is inexpensive and simple.
+This procedure to treat spider veins in Tysons Corner and Fairfax is inexpensive and simple.
 Most sclerotherapy procedures can be given in an outpatient clinic.

 Laser therapy will require a series of treatments for the most optimum results.
 Laser leg vein treatment may be suggested for the treatment of very small spider veins or telangiectasia (very small vessels).
 In certain situations, the best results are obtained from Excel V laser therapy.